mohitparmar1/Shopy/README.md

 npm run dev
 ```

-Contributing
-Contributions are welcome!
+Your contributions are welcome!
 Feel free to submit pull requests or raise issues for any improvements or bug fixes.